Potato Croquettes

 Best way to make it formed

-Avoid the potato mixture from sticking by wetting your hands between forming potato croquettes.
+Avoid the potato mixture from sticking by wetting your hands between forming thes croquettes.

 potato croquettes